September Public Input

 Vehicle Incentives & Funding Opportunities

-NCTCOG maintains a list of funding opportunities and incentives for projects that reduce air pollution from vehicles or help improve energy efficiency.
+The North Central Texas Council of Governments (NCTCOG) maintains a list of funding opportunities and incentives for projects that reduce air pollution from vehicles or help improve energy efficiency.
 Examples of projects include, but are not limited to, replacing older vehicles, purchasing new electric vehicles, or building alternative fuel infrastructure.
 Eligible recipients can include citizens as well as companies or fleets.
 For more information, see www.nctcog.org/aqfunding.